anoff/blog/_posts/drafts/2019-01-XY-book-google-schmidt.md

 `TODO: FIX LINK`
 > Photo by Ryoji Iwata on Unsplash

-A term that keeps reappearing in the book is **the smart creative** that is describes a person that belongs to the
+A term that keeps reappearing in the book is **the smart creative** that is described a person that belongs to

 > "[..] the ambitious ones **of all ages** who are eager (and able) to use the tools of technology to do a lot more.
 Their common characteristic is that they work hard and are **willing to question the status quo** and attack things differently.
 This is why they can have such an impact.
 It is also why they are uniquely difficult to manage, especially under old school models, because no matter how hard you try, you **can’t tell people like that how to think**.
 If you can’t tell someone how to think, then you have to learn to manage the environment where they think and to make it a place where they want to come every day."